 The club grew to over 100 people on the roster plus some non-hiking spouses.
-Currently 66 hikers have climbed the New Hampshire 4000 footers.
-25 have done it twice.
-10 three times.
-Jocelyn Gutchess and Pat Russell 4 times and Mary Cullen, at last count, completed her 8th time.
-Some of the members are going to work on completing the GRID and even Red Lining the trails in the Whites.
+Many of the Over the Hill Hikers (OTHH) have climbed the New Hampshire 4000 footers, some multiple times, and some even over the age of 70!
+Few have completed or are working on the GRID and Red Lining the trails in the Whites.

 In 1984 a companion group, the Friday Walkers was formed for a more leisurely paced, social hike.

 When Lib Bates stepped aside in the late 90's, a "Life after Lib" committee first named Bill and Claire Smith as leaders.
 Bill Glenday and Jocelyn Gutchess are prior chairs along with Pat Russell, Dave and Marion Blackshear, and Mark Tuckerman who led the NE100 group and winter hiking.
 In 2007 Charlie Kuehn turned over the task of communications and website development to Mark Tuckerman, and Mary Cullen (who has since passed) acted as treasurer and kept the roster up to date.
 Sharon Vittum handled the very important task of social director.
 2009 saw Ginny McDonald and Nancy Leighley take over organizing the successful winter awards banquet.